 Soil temperature can be critical for seed germination, so it is important to know which vegetables you can sow directly outdoors and which ones need to be started indoors first.
-Here are some tips for growing broccoli, cabbage, carrots, radishes, beets, and more from seed in your garden this year.
+Here are some tips on starting direct sow vegetables from seed and which ones to plant right in the ground.

-Tips for Starting Direct Sow Vegetables from Seed
+Expert Tips for Starting Direct Sow Vegetables from Seed

-- Plant root vegetables in fertile, well-drained soil that has been sifted to remove any stones or hard debris that will obstruct the root growth (and make funny shaped veggies).
+- Plant root vegetables in fertile, well-drained soil that has been sifted to remove any stones or hard debris that will obstruct the root growth (and make funny-shaped veggies).